TehGM/Wolfringo/docs/guides/commands/enabling-commands.md

 using Wolfringo.Commands;
 ```

-Commands System's main entry point is @TehGM.Wolfringo.Commands.CommandsSystem class.
+Commands System's main entry point is @TehGM.Wolfringo.Commands.CommandsService class.
 Its constructor takes minimum of 2 parameters: @TehGM.Wolfringo.IWolfClient and @TehGM.Wolfringo.Commands.CommandsOptions. @TehGM.Wolfringo.IWolfClient should be created by you already - see [Connecting the Bot guide](xref:Guides.GettingStarted.Connecting) if not - so let's skip to creating @TehGM.Wolfringo.Commands.CommandsOptions.

 ```csharp
 CommandsOptions options = new CommandsOptions()